gcallah/MiscWriting/VoiceOfCommunity/voices.md

 must ultimately be selected the winner, or a voyage which must reach a predetermined destination or be declared a failure, the conversation is instead "an unrehearsed intellectual adventure."

-I suggest that Oakeshott's image of the various modes as being in conversation can be applied as well to Nisbet's different forms of community.
-And what might be gained by viewing these different forms of community as being in a conversation, rather than in a competition?
+I suggest that Oakeshott's image of the various modes as being in conversation can be extended to better comprehend how the various communities in Nisbet's pluralistic form should relate to each other.

+What might be gained by viewing these different forms of community as being in a conversation, rather than in a competition?
 For one thing, the importance of each communal voice changes as the circumstances of the society encompassing all of them changes.

-And what is the value of allowing these different voices into the conversation?
-For one, there is mere practical
-utility: For instance, no society without a military community can survive entering into conflict with a society with one.
+For instance, no society without a military community can survive entering into conflict with a society that has one.
 So even pacifist ecological communities should recognizing that, without some form of military community sheltering them, their survival is precarious indeed.

 On the other hand,  when society has been fractured by violent conflict among its members, the voice of the political community might need to become dominant, as it did with Hobbes, writing in the wake of a destructive civil war.

-Or when society has become widely corrupt and decadent, as happened under a Roman emperor like Nero, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.
+Or when society has become widely corrupt and decadent, as happened in the Roman Empire, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.

-And a grave misstep occurred when the sensible notion that the state should be neutral about the conversation between its various religious communities, was expanded to imply that the state ought to completely ignore the voices of the religious communities in its proceedings, thus shutting them out of the conversation.
+Here we should note that a grave misstep occurred when the sensible notion that the state should be neutral about the conversation between its various religious communities, was expanded to imply that the state ought to completely ignore the voices of the religious communities in its proceedings, thus shutting them out of the conversation.

 The ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can only approach from a distance.